blackbat13/stv_v2/README.md

 The detailed syntax for the input format can be derived from *./src/reader/{parser.y,scanner.l}*, which intrinsically make up an EBNF grammar.
 For the most parts, it is simple enough to get intuition just from looking at example's source code and the program's output.

+NOTE that (local) action names must be unique.

 ## Examples and templates